GREGOR

 formerly the Kravinoff ancestral home, Russia, in the Ural Mountains

 Powers/Abilities: Gregor acted as both teacher and servant to two generations of Kravinoffs, passing along his formidable hunting and wilderness survival skills.
 Well-versed in hand-to-hand combat, Gregor occasionally uses firearms but generally relies on knives as weaponry.
 He has used a potion of power to enhance his abilities, and donned insulated hunting garb, elements of which are possibly of a ceremonial nature.
+He also occasionally used a hallucinogenic gas that caused nightmarish illusions in his targets.
 Gregor has also used an airskimmer, a hovering motorcycle-like vehicle, and is fluent in numerous languages including English, Russian, and N'Galan.

-History: (Spider-Man I#48/Web of Spider-Man I#121/Ka-Zar III#1 (fb) - BTS) - A servant of the aristocratic Kravinoff family, Gregor trained and became a close friend to Sergei Kravinoff, who eventually became a world-renown game hunter.
+(Spider-Man I#48/Web of Spider-Man I#121/Ka-Zar III#1 (fb) - BTS) - As a servant of the aristocratic Kravinoff family, Gregor trained and became a close friend to Sergei Kravinoff, who eventually became a world-renowned game hunter.

 (Spider-Man I#48/Spider-Man I#50/Spider-Man I#54/Web of Spider-Man I#121/Ka-Zar III#18 (fb) - BTS) - Gregor was tasked with raising and training Sergei's son Vladimir.
 Over time he grew to think of Vladimir as his own son.